-Here at TML we understand that right now, plain flour is more essential than a list of the hottest new resorts.
-Our social media feeds that were once filled with chef’s masterpieces are now teeming with flat lays of Navajo flat bread.
+Here at TML, we understand that right now, plain flour is more essential than a list of the hottest new resorts.
+Social media feeds that were once filled with chef’s masterpieces are now teeming with Navajo flatbread flat lays.

-Simple pleasures are what we now value.
+Now it’s the simple pleasures we value.
 Making jam and banana bread.
-Not simply therapeutic diversions but gifts to share with those we love.
-Those that in this time of self-isolation are nearer and hopefully all the more dearer.
+Not only therapeutic diversions but gifts to share with those we love.
+Those that in this time of isolation that we hold dear, we need to hold near, but can’t.

-Uncertainty and isolation brings with it an overwhelming need for comfort.
+Uncertainty and isolation bring an overwhelming need for comfort.
+A yearning for the familiar and a need for insulation to protect us from the separation.
 Even if we have not been directly touched by the pandemic we grieve.
-We grieve for hugging family and friends and what life was like just a few short weeks ago.
+We grieve for what life was like just a few short weeks ago.

 TML has been quiet for the last few weeks.
 It takes a little while to digest the current crisis and consider our place in it.
-As a blog dedicated to sharing the magnificent moments, places and tastes, now is not the time for tone deaf, ‘let them eat cake’ indulgence.
-Indulgence is not entirely off limits but it needs to be a whole lot different.
-Taking the time to dream is good for the soul
+As a blog dedicated to sharing the magnificent moments, places and tastes, tone-deaf, ‘let them eat cake’ indulgence has no place.
+Indulgence is not entirely off-limits but it needs to be a whole lot different.
+Not merely to satisfy some temporary craving but to soothe and maybe transport us somewhere else.
+Taking the time to dream is good for the soul.

-Essential workers don’t have time for the indulgence of virtual drinks, sourdough starter or Zoom cocktail catch-ups.
-They’re still working outside home and juggling childcare and home schooling with keeping their families safe.
-Many Australians are waiting on word from Centrelink to pay the rent.
+Essential workers don’t have time for the indulgence of sourdough starters or Zoom cocktail catch-ups.
+They’re still working outside the home and juggling childcare and homeschooling while keeping their families safe.
+Many Australians wait for word from Centrelink to simply pay the rent.

-Meanwhile, we are losing irreplaceable talent and sage wisdom from an older generation of musicians, scholars, housewives and story-tellers.
-How will we ever replace them?
+Meanwhile, daily, we lose irreplaceable talent and wisdom from an older generation of musicians, scholars, housewives and story-tellers.

 We need good news and stories that enlighten and enrich our stay at home days.
-We’ve never been in greater need to be transported somewhere else.
-So for now let’s be transformed by the virtual and immersed in the unfamiliar while curled up safely on the sofa.
+So, for now, it seems to be the right time to be transformed by the virtual and immersed in the unfamiliar while curled up safely on the sofa.

-In the next few weeks This Magnificent Life will virtually navigate a city that we thought we would be exploring right now.
-If WFH at the kitchen table isn’t working for you we have a solution for that too.
+In the next few weeks, This Magnificent Life will virtually navigate a city that we thought we would be exploring right now.
+If ‘work from home’ at the kitchen table isn’t working for you we have a solution for that too.
 We’ll also look at the low alcohol wine trend and what drops pass the test and are better for your health.
-When the time is right those regular restaurant and hotel reviews will be back.
+When the time’s right our regular restaurant and hotel reviews will be back.

-Relishing simple pleasures, celebrating the little things and taking the time to dream everyday sounds like a plan.
-That’s what we hope to do, so please join us as we #stayathome
+Relishing simple pleasures, celebrating the little things and taking the time to dream every day sounds like a plan.
+That’s what we hope to do, so please join us as we too #stayathome.